 - Headache without aura- 75% – common migraine

-Clinical/ diagnosis of exclusion is done to find out migraine following the symptoms.
+Clinical/ diagnosis of exclusion is done to find out the migraine following the symptoms.
 Other features of migraine include:

 - Xray PNS (paranasal sinus) – normal